Maximizing effectiveness: how I transitioned from Google Drive to Notion for better knowledge management

 Google Drive’s search functionality, though robust, often yielded too many unrelated results, further complicating the process of finding the right information.
 Additionally, the lack of customization in terms of organization options (ie customizable meta data like tags and categories) left me craving a more tailored approach to manage my information repository.
 It was these hurdles that prompted me to seek an alternative solution that could better cater to my needs for effective knowledge management.

-Discovering Notion: A Game-Changer
+Discovering Notion: a game-changer

 When I first came across Notion, its unique block-based interface immediately caught my attention…